agritheory/edgedb_connections/readme.md

 ============================================================ 4 passed, 1 xfailed in 2.48s ============================================================
 ```
 So let's use this failing example to refactor our other tests.
+And also add a test for the default condition.
 ```python
 # in test_edgedb_sync_connection
 sync_connection = connection_object("SYNC")